andymcgunagle/git-and-github-notes/README.md

   - commit1 and commit2 would be the commit hashes of the commits in question.
   - You can use the shortened commit hash displayed with `git log --oneline`.
   - The output will be easier to read if commit1 is older and commit2 is newer.

+### Stashing

+- When switching branches, you may encounter the following scenario:
+  - "error: Your local changes to the following files would be overwritten by checkout:"
+  - "Please commit your changes or *stash* them before you switch branches."

+- `git stash` or `git stash save`: Takes all uncommitted changes (staged and unstaged) and stashes them.
+This cleans the working tree and allows you to freely switch to other branches.
+  - You can stash multiple changes onto the stack of stashes.
+They will all be stashed in the order you added them.

+- `git stash pop`: Removes the most recently stashed changes in your stash and re-applies them to your working copy.

+- `git stash apply`: Applies whatever is stashed away without removing it from the stash.
+Useful if you want to apply stashed changes to multiple branches.
+This can potentially create merge conflicts that can be resolved in the typical fashion.

 ## GitHub Notes